University of Santo Tomas Faculty of Arts and Letters: Faculty of Arts and Letters Student Council

-Malacañang heard of the students' initiative to create a faculty-wide AB Student Council and summoned its supposed founder into the Palace, Reynaldo Lopez, then president of the Pax Romana, to defend the rationale behind the creation of the student council in front of President Marcos himself.
-Creation of such organization is something which was not allowed during the era of dictatorship for it might trigger radical ideas and initiate revolt against the idea of a "new society" which Marcos forcefully inculcates the nation with.
-Through the efforts of this new breed of student leaders, the ABSC was founded as the first student council of its kind in the country, in the year 1980, exercising autonomy and executive powers from the mandate vested upon the council officers by the students of the faculty.
-The founder, Reynaldo Lopez, became the first vice president, and Ronald Llamas, a future member of President Benigno "Noynoy" Aquino's cabinet, served as the first president of the newly-established student council.
+Malacañang heard of the students' initiative to create a faculty-wide student council and summoned its founder into the Palace, Reynaldo Lopez, then president of the Pax Romana, to defend the rationale behind the creation of the student council in front of President Marcos himself.
+Through the efforts of its student leaders, the ABSC was founded as the first student council of its kind in the country in 1980.
+Lopez became the first vice president, and Ronald Llamas, a future member of President Benigno "Noynoy" Aquino's cabinet, served as the first president of the newly-established student council.

-The ABSC President, along with other presidents of college and faculty student councils create the legislative branch of the university-wide Central Student Council (which was also reinstituted by ABSC pillar Reynaldo Lopez, patterned after the organizational structure of the UST Pax Romana).
-They are known as the UST CSC Central Board and they are the counterpart of the more popular executory branch of the Central Student Council, UST CSC Executive Board, who are elected via university-wide voting.
+The ABSC president, along with other presidents of college and faculty student councils, make up the legislative branch of the university-wide Central Student Council (which was also reinstituted by Lopez, patterned after the organizational structure of the Pax Romana).
+They are known as the UST CSC Central Board and are the counterpart to the executory branch of the Central Student Council, the UST CSC Executive Board, who are elected via university-wide voting.
 Student council elections are held during the last few weeks of the school year.
 However, it was not until 1991, under the presidency of Lito Villanueva, that this practice came into surface.
-Villanueva was the first ABSC President to serve for two academic years (1990-1992), a feat followed during the UST Quadricentennial Celebration by Julius Fernandez (2011-2013) who initiated the Quasquicentennial celebration of the faculty.
-Aside from contributing to university-wide changes, the ABSC is known to lead the portion of Thomasian students who are serving as the front liners in rallies and causes, events of national essence and socio-political gatherings inside or outside the university.
+Villanueva was the first ABSC president to serve for two academic years (1990–1992), a feat followed during the UST Quadricentennial Celebration by Julius Fernandez (2011–2013) who initiated the Quasquicentennial celebration of the faculty.
+Aside from contributing to university-wide changes, the ABSC is known to lead the portion of Thomasian students who are serving as the frontliners in rallies and causes, events of national essence, and sociopolitical gatherings inside or outside the university.